 The perfect City: Vancouver

 Let me take a breath.
 Otherwise I can’t stop raving about this magnificent city.
 It’s full of open minded people, offers a great food culture and awesome photo spots.
 The sea is closeby and the Rocky Mountains are next door.
-Even my Airbnb host was so pleasent, that he showed me the whole area with all its must see attractions.
+Even my Airbnb host was so pleasent, that he showed me the whole area of Vancouver with all its must see attractions.

 Canada: The National Parks